Skip to main content

 To execute and deliver individual tasks, you can plan your and teams capabilities in the Planning section.

-Planning section is the initial destination for creatives, copywriters, social media managers, or other team members upon logging into Allfred.
+Planning section is the initial destination for creatives, copywriters, social media managers, or other team members with role User upon logging into Allfred.
 They can find here all planned assignments, deadlines, and tasks, whether originating from project managers, traffic managers, or the creatives themselves.

 Planning gives you an overview how busy individual users are, what they're working on, whether they have capacity for other tasks, or whether they need to be rescheduled.